Practical Guide: Work permits in Spain

 The different types of work permits in Spain

-What are the procedures for obtaining it?
+What are the procedures for obtaining them?

-• A technical description of the work.
+• A technical description of the works.

-• Estimated budget.
+• The estimated budget.

-• Urban planning certificate, if required.
+• The urban planning certificate, if required.

-Applications must be submitted to the local town hall (Ayuntamiento), either online or in person.
+The application is submitted to the local town hall (Ayuntamiento), either online or in person.

 What are the waiting times?